alco-company/mortimer-bellis/WORKLOG.md

 * consider https://bunny.net/ for image optimization and CDN as CloudFlare substitute
 * pickup the mobile moving - ask if driving - enter odometer
 * validate punches before deleting punch_clocks !!
+* list tasks for new customers on dashboard

+## 18/12/2024

+* add task model

 ## 17/12/2024

 * comment out calendar on sidebar, and other future-items
 * fix root_path -> /time_materials
-* list tasks for new customers on dashboard

 ## 16/12/2024